 Our Sauvignon Blanc grows right outside the tasting room so you can see its progress throughout the year.
 The hand harvested grapes are sorted and pressed as whole clusters and fermented in stainless steel tanks.
 We want our Sauvignon Blanc very dry in the Bordeaux style and you will find hints of melon and citrus in the aroma and flavor.

 The grapes are hand harvested then carefully sorted prior to whole cluster pressing.
 The juice is settled then racked for fermentation in stainless steel.
-A small portion, 5-10% of the juice, is fermented in neutral oak barrels.
-After fermentation the wine is allowed to rest for about 5 months and before bottling we decide if and how much of the Viognier in oak barrels to blend into the final West Viognier.
+The young wine ferments for 4-5 months before being bottled.

 Some years we also make a Viognier Reserve which is 100% fermented in neutral oak barrels and aged for 5 months in the barrels before bottling.
 This gives the Viognier an even more lush mouth feel and mature flavors.
 See Dessert Wine below

 Our Chardonnay is crafted in a Burgundy style combining a crisp style with a full mouthfeel.
 Classic pear and apple aromas blend with a hint of elderberry.
 We use light oak aging for 4 months in neutral oak barrels and only a third of them go through malolactic fermentation to get a smooth flavor without too much buttery taste.

 A small amount of Viognier grapes are left hanging another month after the regular Viognier harvest.
 The grapes are now much sweeter, have tough skins and less juice.
 We press in a small manual wooden press.
 This is hard work which takes about 12 hours and then the grapes are fermented slowly over 5 weeks in neutral French oak barrels until we have a golden wine with lush aromas and about 6% sugar.